charliehoward/NorthPoint-Installer/README.md

 Sets the default browser to either Google Chrome or Mozilla Firefox depending on what has been selected, or Firefox if both are selected.

 ### Changelog

+###### Update 3.10.0.0

+Added Zoom to installer options.
+If the user selects Kaspersky Internet Security they are now notified that the system requires a reboot.
+Updated Kaspersky Internet Security to 2021.
+Licensed under Mozilla Public License 2.0.

 ###### Update 3.9.0.2